Cataracts, a leading cause of blindness, gradually cause vision to become blurry or distorted which can drastically impact your lifestyle.

 Our surgeons in Merrillville and Hobart will continue to supervise your progress as you recover.
 We require patients to schedule follow-up appointments every few weeks so our team can monitor your improvement.

 Restore Your Eyesight Today Meet with Our Accomplished Doctors

 Our seasoned doctors have performed tens of thousands of cataract surgeries over the past few decades.
 By combining experience and education with the newest technology, our doctors can use sophisticated surgical techniques to remove cataracts while making significant improvements in your vision.
 We may even be able to reduce your dependence on glasses and contacts.

 To find out more about how we can restore your vision, request a consultation by filling out our online form or calling our office at:

 How Can Patients Maintain Their Results?

 After surgery, continue visiting your eye doctor for regular check-ups.
-Even if you are not experiencing blurred vision or other issues, checkups remain important so that your doctor can screen for other eye conditions that could affect your eyesight.
+Even if you are not experiencing blurred vision or other issues, checkups remain important so that your doctor can screen for other eye conditions or complications that could affect your eyesight.
 Meanwhile, make sure to:

 - Protect your eyes by wearing sunglasses

 - Refrain from smoking